monsieur486/demotest/readme.md

 # How to run the application ?

-- modify ApplicationConfig.java with appropriate values
+- modify ApplicationConfig.java with appropriate values (number of users and threads)
 - run the application with the following command :
 > mvn spring-boot:run